FeynGrav : FeynCalc extension for gravity amplitudes: FeynGrav

-We will not discuss the source code in details because of the two reasons.
+In this paper we will not discuss the source code in details because of two reasons.
 Firstly, the code does not rely on any sophisticated techniques that worth to be discussed.
-The most part of calculations are based on manipulations with arrays of Lorentz indices which may look massive but do not require any sophisticated techniques.
+The most part of calculations are based on manipulations with arrays of Lorentz indices which may look massive, but do not require any sophisticated techniques.
 Secondly, we would like to focus on results that FeynGrav helps to obtain.

 We would only like to give the following comment on the technical side of the package.
 First and foremost, all expressions for interaction vertices used in the package are taken from pre-made libraries.
-By default the libraries contain data for perturbation theory up to $\mathcal{O}(\kappa^3)$ order.
+By default these libraries contain data for perturbation theory up to $\mathcal{O}(\kappa^3)$ order.
 This is done for the sake of performance optimization as the corresponding expressions take quite some time to evaluate.
-A separated script that generates the corresponding libraries is distributed alongside the package.
+Expressions for vertices can also be generated independently with ``Libraries\_Generator.nb'' file.
 Secondly, $I$ tensors are evaluate in exactly the same way as described in the previous section.
 The script generates a single term and then performs a consecutive symmetrization. $C$ tensors are evaluated in a similar way.
 Namely, the sum of $I$ tensors is evaluated and the result is symmetrized.
 Tensors $\mathcal{C}_{I}$, $\mathcal{C}_{II}$, $\mathcal{C}_{III}$, and $\mathcal{C}_{E}$ are evaluated in the same way, i.e. the script performs a summation and then performs a symmetrization.
-Finally, expressions for the interaction vertices are evaluated similarly.
-The script obtains an expression for a single pair of momenta and then summarizes over all required momenta pairs.
+Finally, expressions for interaction vertices are evaluated similarly.
+The script obtains an expression for a single pair of momenta and then summarizes over all required pairs of momenta.

 The full list of FeynGrav commands is given in Appendix \ref{appendix_commands} and can also be called within the program itself with ``FeynGravCommands''.
 There are three classes of commands.
 Firstly, there are commands that return expressions for interaction vertices.
 Secondly, there are commands that return expressions for the graviton propagator.
 The propagator (and all other expressions) is evaluated in the harmonic gauge which is fixed by the following term: